March 12, 2015, Israel

 We should not seek glory but we do appreciate recognition.
 That is why we need the belt system, human beings crave recognition.
 It takes a long time to overcome this and only few of us ever truly achieve it.

-I have yet to meet a student who did not appreciate a compliment on his achievements.
+I have yet to meet a student who did not appreciate a compliment on this achievements.
 I have not yet met a person who did not appreciate hearing, "You are looking good, I can see that you have lost weight."

 And God works in funny ways.
 While checking in I was told that I was upgraded to business class.
 Whoopee!!
 Yey!
 I had been dreaming of this day.
 I boarded the plane first and took my comfortable seat.
-Sometime later I saw Mikey and his friends boarding, as they were walking through Business Class to get to the cheap seats (where I normally sit myself) we made eye contact.
+Sometime later I saw Mikey and his friends boarding, as they were walking through Business Class to get to the cheap seats, where I normally sit myself, we made eye contact.

 For a moment I wondered what he was thinking now, but I did not need to wait long.

 I felt ashamed for my petty jealousy.
-I felt ashamed that my joy for earning my black belt 15 years earlier was marred by the fact that someone else earned it on the same day, and I did not feel they worked as hard as I had.
-In the long run we get what we deserve and we should never, ever, diminish what we have because someone else has more, or the same.
+I felt ashamed that my joy of earning my black belt 15 years earlier was marred by the fact that someone else earned it on the same day, and I did not feel they worked as hard as I had.
+In the long run we get what we deserve and we should never, ever, diminish what we accomplished because someone else has more, or the same.

 Things like this matter in terms of rank.
 I never forgot that.

-Another student did not look so good in the fights, but, turns out he suffered from a bad case of asthma.
+Another student did not look so good in the fights, but turns out he suffered from a bad case of asthma.

 All these were factors.
 I learned this lesson well.
 We never know the full story.